jina-ai/jina/docs/chapters/101/README.md

 <img align="left" src="img/ILLUS10.png?raw=true" alt="Jina 101 Flow, Copyright by Jina AI Limited" title="Jina 101 Flow, Copyright by Jina AI Limited" hspace="10" width="30%"/>

 Now we've got a garden full of pods, with each pod full of peas.
 That's a lot to manage!
 This is where **Flow** comes in.
-Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
+Flow is like a Pea plant.
+Just as a plant manages nutrient flow and growth rate for its branches, Flow manages the states and context of a group of Pods, orchestrating them to accomplish one task.
 Whether a Pod is remote or running in Docker, one Flow rules them all!

 <h3 align="center">Configuring Jina with YAML</h3>

 <img align="right" src="img/ILLUS2.png?raw=true" alt="Jina 101 YAML, Copyright by Jina AI Limited" title="Jina 101 YAML Concept, Copyright by Jina AI Limited" hspace="10" width="30%"/>

-We describe the properties of a Document with a YAML file.
-In our chocolate bar analogy, this would be the recipe for the chocolate bar.
+Every part of Jina is configured with YAML files.
+In our chocolate bar chunking analogy, this would be the recipe for the chocolate bar.
 It might include:

 * The type of chocolate - milk, dark, or white
 * What it's used for - eating, cooking, drinking